EMH333/EMH_Website/content/_index.md

 {{< center "## A little about me!">}}

 When I am not working with technology, I find joy in the other meaningful activities in my life.
 I can often be found curled up with a good book, pondering some of the world's many problems, or exploring various mediums of writing.
 Outdoors, I like to hike, camp, bike and walk to take in the serene beauty nature has to offer.
 I also enjoy musicals, tinkering with electronics, spending quality time with friends, live music and playing piano.
 Studying abroad in Denmark in Fall 2022 accelerated my interest in urban infrastructure and how we craft our surroundings to provide culturally significant experiences.
+I contribute casually to OpenStreetMap and I am actively looking for additional ways to use my skills to help the world suck less.
 For a selection of my projects, you can check out on my [projects page]({{< ref "pages/projects.md" >}}) or [GitHub profile](https://github.com/EMH333).

 If you have any questions about anything I do, or simply want to chat, please feel free to contact me at: etho@ethohampton.com